huayhuashh/Gotta-cluster-em-all/README.md

 Aim: explore the applications of unsupervised learning in teams while working on data from Google Android users, London subway commuters, and balance sheets of European banks.

 ## Starting point
 The R Markdown file allows you to start off with unsupervised learning in a structured format right away.
 The pre-loaded dataset contains detailed information on 800 pokémons (e.g. attack, defense, speed).
+This data was obtained from the DataCamp platform.
 More information on the vast array of Pokémons across different generations can be found [here](https://en.wikipedia.org/wiki/List_of_Pok%C3%A9mon).

 Both the raw R Markdown and the printed pdf output are available in the repo.